lingjf/h2unit/doc/reference-cn.md

 }
 ```

-Following is two way to sepecify actual array size, typically used in MOCK, also available in Container matcher (Has/Every/ListOf).
+Following is sepecified actual array size, typically used in MOCK.

 ```C++

 static int a_function(int a[])
 {
    ...